 You should pay your debts first.
-The interest rate you are paying on top of the principal is what’s going to erode your net worth, not to mention late fees and other charges lenders will add on your bill should you fail to pay the minimum on time.
+The interest rate you are paying on top of the principal is what’s going to erode whatever income that you’re earning, not to mention late fees and other charges lenders will add on your bill should you fail to pay the minimum on time.

 Another reason for this answer is the volatile nature of investments.
 Unlike a debt’s interest rate that’s established and which you are bound to pay, your investment returns are never guaranteed.
 A fund or portfolio that’s been performing very well last year may not provide the same level of gains this year.

 So if you are thinking that you can use the earnings that you get in order to settle your debts, you should instead do just one thing: pay your debts first.
 And when you are able to bring down the size of your debts to a level where you have spare cash, then that’s the appropriate chance to go on investing.